-If you are new to WordPress, make sure you read our introduction to WordPress themes.
-It explains what WP themes are and how using themes can be cost-effective and time-saving for website owners.
+If you are new to WordPress, make sure to read our introduction to WordPress themes.
+This in-depth article explains what WP themes are and how they can save small business owners significant time and money.

-In this step-by-step tutorial, you will learn how to upgrade your WP theme with just a few clicks inside the admin area.
+This tutorial will show you how to upgrade your theme to a new version inside the admin area.

-We recommend going through the handy checklist below before attempting the upgrade process, to reduce any problems happening as a result of your update process.
+We recommend going through the handy checklist below before going through the upgrade process, to help minimize any problems during the update process.

-Backing up your site before making any updates to your site is essential.
-Whenever something doesn’t go as planned, you can always restore your website to its former state.
+Backing up your site before making any changes to your site is vital.
+This way, if things don’t go as planned, you can always restore things back to their previous settings.

-If you don’t want to perform manual backups, there are a number of free and paid WordPress plugins you can use.
-Learn about a WordPress backup plugin that can automate your site backups here:
+If you don’t want to perform manual backups, there are a number of plugins you can use.
+Learn about a WordPress backup plugin that can automate your backup process here:

 2. Check The Theme Update Notes

 Changes made to the WordPress software can affect the functionality of certain themes.
-Depending on the theme you have installed, there may be some release notes accompanying an update which provides an overview of any new features, improvements, bug fixes or important information pertaining to the new theme version.
+Depending on the theme you are using, there may be a changelog file included with an update which provides an overview of any new features, improvements, security fixes or important changes in the new theme version.

 If the theme changes seem irrelevant or unimportant, you can skip the update.
-Otherwise, it’s best to update.
+Otherwise, you should upgrade.

 3. Test Your Theme